Afghan Senate approves AFN465 billion in draft budget for fiscal year 1396

 The Afghan Senate House, Upper House of the Parliament, approved the draft budget for the fiscal year 1396 during the general session today.

-The draft budget for the fiscal year 1396 includes AFN 287 for the ordinary budget and AFN 178 billion for the development budget as proposed by the Ministry of Foreign Affairs of Afghanistan.
+The draft budget for the fiscal year 1396 includes AFN 287 for the ordinary budget and AFN 178 billion for the development budget as proposed by the Ministry of Finance of Afghanistan.

 The lawmakers in the Upper House of the parliament approved the draft budget with some recommendations that include 23 development projects to be added in a bid to ensure fair and equal allocation of the funds.